 INEL 5325.
+COMMUNICATION SYSTEM

-COMMUNICATION SYSTEM DESIGN: CIRCUITS AND ANTENNAS (I).
+DESIGN: CIRCUITS AND ANTENNAS (I).
 Three credit hours.
-Three hours of lecture per week.
-Prerequisite: (INEL 5306 or INEL 5329) and INEL 5305.
-Corequisite: INEL 5316.
+One hour of lecture and one four-hour laboratory per week.
+Prerequisite: INEL 5305 or INEL 5306 or authorization of the Director of the Department.

 Design of communication circuits and antennas.
 Several design projects including: specification, evaluation and selection of alternatives and implementation.
 Written reports and computer use required.